 G750011 - Special Agronomy Project - Educational Exhibit (SF259)- Educational exhibit based on what was learned from the project.
-Present information on a poster 14 inches X 22 inches either in vertical or horizontal arrangement or in a clear plastic report cover.
+Present information on no larger than 28 inches wide by 28 inches tall on plywood or poster board.

 The 4-H member's name, age, and county must be on the back of the poster or report cover.
-Refer to Scoresheet SF259 Each display must have a one-page essay (minimum) explaining why the exhibitor chose the area of the display and what they learned from their project.
-Include any references used.
+Refer to Scoresheet SF259.
+Each display must have a 1/2-page essay (minimum) explaining why the 4-H member chose the area of display and what they learned from their project.
+Include references used.

-G750012 - Special Agronomy Project -Video Presentation - 4-H exhibitor designs a multimedia presentation related to the crop.
+G750012 - Special Agronomy Project -Video Presentation - 4-H member designs a multimedia presentation related to the crop.
 This could include narration of the growing process, presenting facts about the crop, or any other innovative multimedia practices.
 The presentation should be at least 2 minutes in length and no more than 5 minutes in length, with appropriate graphics, sound, and either a video clip, animation, or voiceover, and/or original video clip.
 Any of the following file formats will be accepted: mp4, .mov, .ppt, or .avi.
 Email a link of the video to the superintendents to anygren2@unl.edu or brandy.vandewalle@unl.edu by August 10th.